klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 - Difficulty of use: Blockchain applications force end-users to understand cryptographic terms and the inner workings of the system.
 There are too many steps in making transactions, and hex-strings pop up all over.
 - Poor user experience: The burden of technical immaturity is simply passed to the users.
 In many blockchain systems, a transaction is not confirmed until significant time passes.
 Use of application often requires password inputs repeatedly (while there are no password recoveries), and charges a fee for each interaction (where the amount of fee can be highly fluctuating each time).
-- Uncertain sustainability: Lack of long-term sustainable business models for public blockchains.
+- Uncertain sustainability: Lack of long-term sustainable business models for public blockchains slows down enterprise adoption.
 The operation heavily relies on the token economy that incentivizes the stakeholders to act in a sustainable manner, but the model is not proven in commercial areas yet.

 ## Klaytn is aiming at Mass-adoption of Blockchain